Frequency-Domain Analysis of Time Series with Network-Structured Dependence: Application to Global Bank Connectedness: Spectral estimation via network constrained optimization

-This formulation guarantees that \( \widetilde{\mathbf{\Sigma}}(\omega_l) \) serves as a consistent estimator of the true matrix \( \mathbf{\Sigma}(\omega_l) \), which corresponds to the target quantity in equation~\eqref{eq:tildeSigma}.
-The population analogue can be derived from the complex-valued spectral density matrix \( \mathbf{f}_{\text{GNAR}}(\omega_l) = \mathbf{C}(\omega_l) - i\,\mathbf{Q}(\omega_l) \) \citep[see, e.g.,][]{Shumway2017} and viewed as the covariance matrix of the transformed (real-valued) discrete Fourier coefficients, as shown in equation~\eqref{eq:truecov} of Appendix~\ref{app:1} that also contains the derivation of equation~\eqref{eq:tildeSigma}.
+that serves as a consistent estimator of the population analogue \( \mathbf{\Sigma}(\omega_l) \), which can be viewed as the covariance matrix of the transformed real-valued discrete Fourier coefficients (see Appendix~\ref{app:1} for its derivation).